 | Merged model is worse than every source | Source interference or incompatible lineage | Check source lineage and tokenizer policy; prefer compatible sources and retune or reject the merge |

 Why is weight averaging worth testing at all?
 Shouldn't mixing model weights produce garbage?
 Shared-initialization checkpoints provide a plausible starting point because studies such as Model Soups observe useful averages in evaluated settings.
-Shared lineage is not a quality proof: sample the interpolation path and run task gates.
+Shared lineage isn't a quality proof: sample the interpolation path and run task gates.
 Independently trained models can also encode equivalent functions with incompatible neuron orderings, making direct averaging particularly suspect.

 How do you choose merge coefficients for three or more models?
 Start with equal weights as a baseline, then tune against a held-out validation set that reflects your target task mixture.
 Track each target capability separately.
 If equal weights cause interference, try task-vector coefficients, TIES, DARE-TIES, or a small grid search over weights and density values.